 Lighting up Landmarks for Dystonia

-DMRF Canada was enthused to see so many landmarks all across the country illuminate their landmarks in blue and white in support of Dystonia Awareness Month.
+DMRF Canada was enthused to see 15 landmarks all across the country illuminate in blue and white in support of Dystonia Awareness Month.
 Famous landmarks included the CN Tower, Niagara Falls, and the High Level Bridge.
 Please check out the amazing pictures below.

 Jackson Mooney, who created the Jackson Mooney Patient Grant in 2017, shared his story of managing dystonia with the Center for Brain Health at the University of British Columbia.
 You can read about his experience with different treatments and his efforts to make connections with others in the dystonia community here.